 - dependency on efficient communication between team members.

 - organizing and managing project teams effectively.

-- training people how to perform concurrent design effectively.
+- training people on how to perform concurrent design effectively.

 Examples of Concurrent Engineering

 Even though originated in Japan, various companies around the world have adopted the philosophies of Concurrent Engineering.
-Few of such organizations that glorifies the examples of concurrent engineering are:
+A few such organizations that glorify the examples of concurrent engineering are: